AkiebNazir/testing/README.md

-hello I am pulling a request from githum to my local repo
+hello I am pulling a request from github to my local repo I am adding a line in github to check pull